 • Rely on easy-to-guess password recovery security questions.

-Legalities aside, fingerprint technology can sometimes be faulty.
-Just months ago, it was discovered that a flaw in Samsung's latest Galaxy devices allowed any fingerprint to unlock a device.
-To ensure your device and personal information stays secure, it's best to choose a PIN or alpha-numeric password that can't be as easily compromised.
+Legalities aside, fingerprint technology can be faulty.
+Reports have surfaced of some Samsung Galaxy devices allowing any fingerprint to unlock a device.
+To ensure your device and personal information stay secure, choose a PIN or alpha-numeric password that can't be easily compromised.

 If you're relying on the same password for all your accounts because you're afraid of forgetting new ones, consider using a secure password manager.
 LastPass and Dashlane are some reliable examples.